 The song’s creators thought it would make it easier for Tennesseans to learn their state’s history through a fun song, but it’s hard to take anything in when you’re cringing that much.

-Texas alone is larger in size than every single European nation.
+Texas alone is larger in size than every single country in the European Union.

 Despite measuring 268,597 square miles (695,662 km²), Texas isn’t even the largest U.S. state, itself being dwarfed by Alaska.

-Texas, of course, isn’t larger than all European nations combined but larger than each of them individually.
+Texas, of course, isn’t larger than all EU nations combined but larger than each of them individually.

 More than half the population of Utah are Mormons.